dbashford/mimosa/README.md

 Mimosa is loaded with AMD/RequireJS support.
 Mimosa will..

  * Verify your module paths when your JavaScript meta-language (or JS itself) successfully compiles.
 Mimosa will follow relative paths for dependencies, and also use your config paths whether they resolve to an actual dependency, ` jquery: 'vendor/jquery'`, or they resolve to a module, `moduleX:'a/path/to/module/x'`.
+Mimosa will also keep track of `map` settings and use them for path verification.
+Path verification is enabled by default, but can be disabled by setting `require.verify.enabled` to false.
+ * Alert you when paths are broken.
 An unresolved path is as crucial as a compiler error; code is broken.
 Should a path not be resolved, Mimosa will both write to the console and alert via Growl.
-Path verification is enabled by default, but can be disabled by setting `require.verify.enabled` to false.
  * Catch when you have a circular dependency in your application and notify you on the console.
  * Catch when you have failed to wrap a non-vendor piece of compiled JavaScript in `require` or `define` and notify you on the console.
  * Run RequireJS' optimizer when the `optimize` flag is enabled for `mimosa build`, and on every file change for `mimosa watch`.